The flavors of fall spotlighted by Acorn Squash and Pumpkin Seed.

 Preheat oven to 350 degrees F.

-Adjust rack to the middle shelf.
+Adjust the rack to the middle shelf.

-While the quinoa cooks, add the onions and 1/2 teaspoon of salt and cook until softened, stirring frequently about 3 to 4 minutes.
+While the quinoa cooks, add the onions and 1/2 teaspoon of salt and cook until softened, frequently stirring about 3 to 4 minutes.

 Stir in the carrots, celery, cardamom, and turmeric.